The global 6 m beacon network

 A beacon that take part in the SBP but in the remainder of the time transmit on its normally allocated frequency should sign CALL/S when transmitting on the SBP frequency.
 This is to have unique entries in databases vs frequency.

-The short form for a specific SBP beacon frequency and interval is SBP kHz part of the frequency/interval, e.g. SBP 5/4 or SBP 005/4.
+The short form for a specific SBP beacon frequency and timeslot is SBP kHz part of the frequency/timeslot, e.g. SBP 5/4 or SBP 005/4.

 For the actual status of each beacon please visit its homepage or contact the relevant beacon manager.